PAn1COG/recipe-assistant/README.md

 License:

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Built by Sushrut Diwan (Project Lead)
-For more information or contributions, feel free to contact me at sushrut.email@example.com.
+For more information or contributions, feel free to contact me at sushrutdiwan07@gmail.com.

 Note: This project is an academic endeavor and uses OpenAI's API for educational purposes.